Yasha-Santos/Azure-Vrtual-Network-and-ELK_STACK-Deployment/README.md

 ### Download the ELK container from the repository using the command:

-`sudo docker pull cyberxsecurity/elk`
+`sudo docker pull cyberxsecurity/ansible`

 **After Downloading it list the available images with the command:**
 - `sudo docker container list -a`

 **You have to create a container with the image we got, so we should use the command with the image/elk name**
-- `sudo docker run cyberxsecurity/elk`
+- `sudo docker run cyberxsecurity/ansible`
   - After running you start it using the command: `docker start "Container Name"`

+  **To list all active/inactive containers  you can use the command**
+- `sudo docker ps`

   **After all this is done we have to do the most imporant part of the the elk deployment, that is modifying the [Ansible Hosts File](https://github.com/Yasha-Santos/Azure-Vrtual-Network-and-ELK_STACK-Deployment/blob/main/Ansible/hosts) and editing the remote_user line so you can deploy all programs into it.